-It is recommended that providers assess medication adherence and efficacy every four to 12 weeks using a fasting lipid test.
-Based on individualized patient results, retests should then
+It is recommended that providers assess medication adherence and efficacy every four to twelve weeks using a fasting lipid test.
+Based on individualized patient results, retests should then occur every three to twelve months.
+This approach emphasizes the importance of shared decision-making and the significance of continuous patient monitoring with individualized care to effectively manage high cholesterol levels.

-Action: Implement Blood Pressure Control Programs at Your Practice and Referrals to Lifestyle-Change Programs
+ACTION: Implement BP Control Programs at Your Practice and Referrals to Lifestyle-Change Programs